 We hope this guide was helpful for you to understand all about hair transplant infections.
 It is a post-operation complication that can occur.
 However, the chances of it developing are quite rare.
 Not only should you look for a good clinic but also take care of yourself by following the instructions provided.
 If an infection does develop, Longevita will help you.

-To book your hair transplant surgery with us today, click right here.
+To book your hair transplant surgery with us today, share your pictures and request a callback.